InformationFirst a quote from Microsoft TechNet: Understanding Audit Mode:

 Consult the default user profile tutorial mentioned above for more information what can and can't be done now.

-NotePlease notice that all customizations work for local user accounts but some of them may be overwritten when using a Microsoft Account for signing in to Windows on multiple computers, depending on sync settings user has selected.
+NotePlease notice that all customizations work for local user accounts but some of them may be overwritten when using a Microsoft Account for signing in to Windows, depending on sync settings user has selected.
+Microsoft Account synced profile customizations void any default user profile customizations.

 5.1) This part is for the real "I will do it by myself" geeks who want to learn how to use Windows SIM and create their own answer files.